-Myron Cohen directs the Institute for Global Health and Infectious Diseases and is Yeargan-Bates Distinguished Professor of Medicine, Microbiology and Immunology and Epidemiology at the University of North Carolina.
-He also serves the University as associate vice chancellor for global health & medical affairs.
+Myron Cohen directs the Institute for Global Health and Infectious Diseases and is Yeargan-Bates Distinguished Professor of Medicine, Microbiology and Immunology and Epidemiology.
+He also serves the University as Associate Vice Chancellor for Global Health and Medical Affairs.
 Dr. Cohen served for 30 years as chief of UNC’s Division of Infectious Diseases before stepping down in 2019.
 His research focuses on the transmission and prevention of HIV with emphasis on the role played by STD co-infections.
 He is co-principal investigator for the global HIV Prevention Trials Network, or HPTN.
 He was the architect and principal investigator of the multinational HPTN 052 study, which demonstrated that antiretroviral treatment prevents the sexual transmission of HIV-1.
+Learn more.

 Members of our leadership team bring their expertise, experience, and perspectives from across the University of North Carolina’s health science schools to set strategy and lead the Institute’s growth.

-Jeff Stringer is a professor of obstetrics and gynecology and director of UNC’s Division of Global Women’s Health.
+Jeff Stringer is Professor of Obstetrics and Gynecology and Director of UNC’s Division of Global Women’s Health.
 Between 2001 and 2012, he lived full-time in Lusaka, Zambia, where he established and led the Centre for Infectious Disease Research in Zambia.
 His research focuses on prevention of mother-to-child HIV transmission, clinical epidemiology, and obstetrical outcomes.
 Stringer has served as PI for over $190 million in grant and contract funding and currently holds active grants from the NIH, Seattle Children’s Hospital, Bill and Melinda Gates Foundation, and the Doris Duke Charitable Foundation.
+Learn more.

-Irving Hoffman is a professor in the UNC School of Medicine, international director of UNC Project-Malawi, and director of international operations for the Institute for Global Health and Infectious Diseases.
+Irving Hoffman is Professor of Medicine, International Director of UNC Project-Malawi, and Director of International Operations for the Institute for Global Health and Infectious Diseases.
 For the past 25 years, he has worked tirelessly to ensure Malawians who seek specialty training in clinical medicine receive the training they need to work in Malawi’s academic or public settings.
 Among the 13 Malawians who have completed training, 12 are currently practicing in Malawi.
 A new library on the Project-Malawi campus honors Hoffman’s passion for making an education available to all.
+Learn more.

-Clare Barrington is assistant professor of health behavior in the Gillings School of Global Public Health.
+Clare Barrington is Assistant Professor of Health Behavior in the Gillings School of Global Public Health.
 She has comprehensive global health research experience in Latin America.
 In addition to her research on HIV among female sex workers and their regular partners in the Dominican Republic, Barrington has led or collaborated on projects in Guatemala, El Salvador and Cuba.
 Recently, she has begun conducting HIV-related research among the Mexican immigrant population in North Carolina.
 In her leadership role at the Institute, which she assumed in 2013, Clare wants to expand research activities with Latinos in North Carolina.
+Learn more.

-Amanda Corbett is a clinical associate professor in the UNC Eshelman School of Pharmacy and the School of Medicine.
+Amanda Corbett is an Associate Professor at the UNC Eshelman School of Pharmacy and School of Medicine.
 She is also a member of the UNC Center for AIDS Research and the AIDS Clinical Trials Group.
 She joined the UNC faculty in 2003, where her responsibilities include teaching (didactic and experiential), clinical practice in the UNC infectious diseases clinic, and clinical translational research.
 Corbett is a board certified pharmacotherapy specialist and is a fellow of the American College of Clinical Pharmacy.
 At the Institute, she helps to facilitate and advise research, grant proposals or other projects that have a pharmacy or pharmacology component.
 She also coordinates educational or service-learning activities for pharmacy students interested in working internationally.
+Learn more.

-With growing expertise in critical care medicine and severe viral pathogens, William Fischer has been at the frontlines of UNC Health’s treatment team as COVID-19 hit North Carolina in 2020.
+William Fischer is Associate Professor of Medicine in the Division of Pulmonary Diseases and Critical Care Medicine.
+With growing expertise in critical care medicine and severe viral pathogens, Fischer has been at the frontlines of UNC Health’s treatment team as COVID-19 hit North Carolina in 2020.
 The World Health Organization has deployed him overseas to help manage the Lassa Fever outbreak in Nigeria, Ebola in the Democratic Republic of Congo, and COVID-19 in Asia and Europe.
+Learn more.

 Robin Criffield works closely with Dr. Cohen and helps coordinate all key business areas of the Institute.
 She provides program management for business development and strategic planning, research program development and implementation, and general business and operations oversight as part of the leadership team.
 Her background is in social justice work.
 Prior to joining the Institute for Global Health & Infectious Diseases, she served as associate firector for an affordable housing program for 12 years.
 Criffield serves on the Orange County Human Relations Committee and is a board member of Organizing Against Racism.
 She brings strategic thinking, business and organizational development experience, and commitment to transformative justice to help strengthen the Institute’s work.